 Outside the property is approached via electric double iron gates with a driveway providing parking ample parking and leading to the garage/workshop.
-The ¾ acre plot mainly extends to a large expanse of lawn with flower beds and borders with a selection of mature trees and shrubs, plus a small orchard area.
+The three quarters of an acre plot mainly extends to a large expanse of lawn with flower beds and borders with a selection of mature trees and shrubs, plus a small orchard area.
 Patio area and large ornamental fish pond.
 Log cabin/sunroom with power and lighting, a heated outdoor swimming pool fully enclosed with high brick wall and lockable gate.
 Plant room with heating and filtration system.

 A further gated access to the rear allows access for service vehicles or similar.